RIP4KOBE/walker_6dof_grasping/readme.md

 python scripts/raw_grasp_data_clean.py
 ```

-The script is useful to clean and balance the generated data.
+The script is useful to clean and balance the generated grasp data.

 ### Dataset Construction